raphaelcohn/lemonade/README.md

 * All configuration and command line settings for `caddy` are in source control
 * Configuration can have per-environment overrides
 * Configuration can be split, so that 'secret' data (eg passwords, API keys, etc) does not need to put in source control

+## Making Good Sites

+* Checks for URLs which are not simple, ie composed of a-z, 0-9, hyphen and, for files, period
+* Checks for HTML meta-tag descriptions
+	* which are empty or missing
+	* which are over 160 characters
+	* which are not simple
+	* which do not end with `.`, `?` or `!`
+* Checks for HTML titles
+	* which are empty or missing
+	* which are over 60 characters
+	* which are not simple
+	* which end in ` `, `|` or `:`
+* Checks spellings in HTML files using `aspell`

+## Making Small Sites

+* All PNG, JPG, GIF and SVG images are cleaned and crushed losslessly
+* Optionally, PNG and JPG images can be lossly crushed on a per-file basis
+* All HTML, CSS, JavaScript, JSON and SVG files are minified
+* All textual resources, along with ICO, EOT and TTF binary files are maximally compressed to brotli and gzip (`zopfli -11`)

 ## Making Safe Sites